m-dayani/p2p-comm/port-forwarding-cpp/README.md

 ### Pros:

-- No third party server is needed (Although the test program is server-client-based, it can be modified to other models)
+- No third-party server is needed (Although the test program is server-client-based, it can be modified to other models)
 - Messaging even between two peers in private networks

 ### Cons: